tamarakirakosyan/Customer-Loyalty-Program-BI-Analytics/README.md

 The database contains information about customer: name, gender, address, marital status, loyalty status, purchases from the company and so on.

 # Analytics and visualization
+Product Sales Dashboard is made with Cognos Analytics and contains information about:
+- Total quantity sold,
+- Total revenue,
+- Product line performancy by year.
-The dashboard is made with Cognos Analytics and it contains the following charts:
+Customer Loyalty Dashboard is made with Cognos Analytics and it contains the following charts:
-- Map with revenues and quantities sold by country and region.
+- Map with revenues and quantities sold by country and region,
-- Radial chart with the response to coupons (quantity sold) by sales departments.
+- Radial chart with the response to coupons (quantity sold) by sales departments,
-- Line and column chart with quantity sold and unit cost by city.
+- Line and column chart with quantity sold and unit cost by city,
 - Bubble chart with department sales by loyalty status.